Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Experiments

 \subsection{Interactive Scene Editing}

 We demonstrate the scene editing capability of our method in ~\myFigRef{fig:exp_scene_edit}.
 In this case, we resize the TV and replace the chair in the generated results.
-Fig.~\ref{fig:teasers} (b) shows two additional examples of replacing the TV and TV stand and moving the picture upwards.
+Fig.~\ref{fig:teaser_a} (b) shows examples of replacing the TV and TV stand.
 Our method can keep the visual appearance of the moved/resized objects unchanged after editing.
-More examples can be found in the supplementary file.
+More examples can be found in the appendix.